editbase/gust/README.md

-# 🪁 Gust
+# 🌠 Stardust
-Gust is a lightweight, server-driven web framework for Go that seamlessly integrates with HTMX.
+Stardust is a lightweight, server-driven web framework for Go that seamlessly integrates with HTMX.
 It provides a modern approach to building dynamic web applications while maintaining the simplicity and performance of Go.

 ## Features
 - 🚀 Zero-JS by default (only HTMX required)